jidongbsu/cs452-file-system/README.md

 ## Grading Rubric (Undergraduate and Graduate)

-- [10 pts] Compiling
+- [10 pts] Compiling:
   - Each compiler warning will result in a 3 point deduction.
-  - You are not allowed to suppress warnings
+  - You are not allowed to suppress warnings.

 - [70 pts] Functional requirements:
-  - file creation works (touch)/10
+  - file creation works (touch).	/10
-  - file deletion works (rm -f)/10
+  - file deletion works (rm -f).	/10
-  - directory creation works (mkdir) /10
+  - directory creation works (mkdir).	/10
-  - directory display works (ls -l) /20
+  - directory display works (ls -l).	/20
-  - directory deletion works (rmdir) /20
+  - directory deletion works (rmdir).	/20

 - [10 pts] Module can be installed and removed without crashing the system:
   - You won't get these points if your module doesn't implement any of the above functional requirements.